itbj/sbx_acik8s/README.md

       && chmod +x auto_deploy.sh
     ```

-1. Run the script providing your 2-digit POD_NUM, POD_PASS, and the phase of `full` to complete the configurations from previous labs in the series.
+1. Run the script providing your 2-digit POD_NUM, POD_PASS, and the phase of `full`.

     ```bash
     # Replace POD_NUM and POD_PASS in the command with the details from your lab.